suxuekun/libpyiotcloud/README.md

        E. User lockout security on consecutive failed attempts to alert suspicious behavior

-    5. Organization and access control management services Manage an organization of users and assign permissions.
+    5. Organization and access control management services Manage an organization of users and assign permissions (role-based access control aka RBAC).
        A. Create and manage an organization, adding new/existing users
        B. Group the users based on assigned tasks/roles
-       C. Administrate user's roles/tasks in an organization by assign permissions policies to each user groups (role-based access control aka RBAC)
+       C. Assign permissions policies to each user groups

     6. Alerting and messaging services
        Raise alarms over sMs, Email, push Notification, mOdem, Storage (MENOS) so you can respond and analyze telemetry events in time.